chauncyf/leetcode/NOTE.md

 Explanation: The LCA of nodes 2 and 4 is 2, since a node can be a descendant of itself according to the LCA definition.
 ```
 ### Solution
-Since it's a BST, the LCA is the split point of the two nodes, we could easily find it using the BST's property
+Since it's a BST, the LCA is the split point of the two nodes, we could easily find it with this property.
 ```python
 # Definition for a binary tree node.
 # class TreeNode: